FlorianS4/Project-2-Memory-Game-JS/README.md

 ### Color Scheme

-As the Website has a background picture, i wanted to keep the color scheme used on the site small to not overwhelm the user.
+The website has a background picture in line with the following scheme.
+I wanted to keep the color scheme I used on the site small to not overwhelm the user.

 * I have used `#000000` as the primary color for text used on the site.
 * I have used `#8EA72F` as the background color.